OliverCardoza/twitter-by-config/README.md

 *   quirky handling of list name change logic (e.g. old list deleted, new list created)
 *   does not gracefully handle @username changes
 *   updating list privacy isn't yet supported (e.g. public <-> private)
+*   the sync command does not attempt to synchronize your meta-lists

 ## New Features